Tishbe Vineyard, Gilead, Israel, 877 BCi

 Sword school.
 Dad had laughed, but Tubal the blacksmith made weapons.
 Elijah slapped his long, skinny waist.
 How cool to strap on a blade for their next trip to the King’s Highway.

+Elijah stepped out to the haystack.
 The breeze from the vines told of grapes fallen and fermented.
 Streaks of light in the east chased away stars, leaving a luminous blue constellation.

 The Lord looked over the shoulders of those very stars onto the fields of Kasran.
 Why did he turn his head when kidnappers snatched that girl?
 Did it pain him to watch the thick man hammer that chain on her ankle?

 Nathan trotted down the steps.
 “Load ’em up, Lijah.”
 He hopped through the grass barefoot, sandals in hand.
 “Twenty skins of Tishbe wine for Dad’s friends in Jabesh.”
 He paused.
 “What’s wrong?”

 “That little girl.”
 Elijah stabbed the pitchfork into the haystack.